contentful/slash-developers/docs/tutorials/general/anatomy-cma-request.md

 }
 ~~~

-### Creating and Activating a Content Type
+### Creating and activating a content type
-Content Types are mainly list of fields acting as a blueprint for Entries.
+Content types are mainly list of fields acting as a blueprint for entries.
-In this example of an online magazine, we will create the Content Type `Blog Post`, which will yield the structure of our future Entries:
+In this example of an online magazine, we will create the content type `Blog Post`, which will yield the structure of our future entries:

 #### URL